manumanuel/nextJS_09_blogProject/README.md

 1. ship the whole project to the node supporting web server
 2. npm install [to use the supporting packages]
 3. npm start [to deploy the app on a url]

+## Vercel deployment

+1. create a github connected account [free use]
+2. try to add project from github [from main branch]
+3. deploy

+## next export

+- In next js, next export command is used to export our next js app as static site.
+This means that next js app is pre-rendered to static html files, and any dynamic features (like API routes, SSR) will be removed.
+- consider to add next.config.js file which is configured to support static export.
+  eg: module.exports = {
+  // Enable static export
+  target: 'serverless', // Optional but recommended
+  }